vegaprotocol/specs/specs/0007-non-core-positions-api.md

 * The portion of profit/loss (P&L) that continuously changes when the _mark price_ changes, i.e. "Open P&L".
 * The per trade realised P&L for the buyer and seller

 Note: it is possible to calculate valuation / P&L using various methodologies (e.g. Average cost, FIFO, LIFO) when a position has been only partially closed out.
 These are well known alternative accounting methods that can be used when account for profit/loss on selling 'inventory' of a product.
 In this case, we can consider a trader's open positonn as their inventory.
-We will be outlining the average cost methodology in this API as described at https://www.investopedia.com/terms/a/averagecostmethod.asp, however we may also add others in future and the API should be designed to allow for multiple such approaches to be used simulatnaeously.
+We will be outlining the average cost methodology in this API as described at https://www.investopedia.com/terms/a/averagecostmethod.asp, however we may also add others in future and the API should be designed to allow for multiple such approaches to be used simultaneously.

 Note, fully closed positions only have one possible calculation as the set of trades that both opened and closed the position is known and unambiguous, so there is only one correct P&L once a position is fully closed.
 We may choose to make the valuation methodology for open/partially closed positions configurable in future.